harry334421/AI-proj3_tiktactoe-groupproject/README.md

-# Project 3 Skeleton
+# CSCI 6511 Project 3

-This is an attempt to create a solid frame for the Tic-Tac-Toe game that allows it to interact with other engines.
+Project 3 creates a generalized Tic-Tac-Toe game interacts with other engines via a dummy server or via the class server.

 ## Packages required